 Temecula Valley Hospital Master Plan Update (PA21-1525): The City is processing a Modification to the previously approved Temecula Valley Hospital Master Plan.
-The updated Master Plan, at buildout will include the existing 237,305 square foot hospital building and 5,180 square foot storage building along with an approximately 130,000 square foot, four story Behavioral Health Building in Phase 2, an approximately

-10,000 square foot expansion to the emergency department, a 125,000 square foot, five story second hospital tower, a 80,000 square foot medical office buildings, and a 14,000 square foot utility plant in Phase 3, and an approximately 125,000 square foot, five story third hospital tower, a 80,000 square three story foot medical office building, and a four story parking structure with the existing helipad relocated to the roof of the structure in Phase 4.
+The updated Master Plan, at buildout will include the existing 237,305 square foot hospital building and 5,180 square foot storage building along with an approximately 130,000 square foot, four story Behavioral Health Building in Phase 2, an approximately 10,000 square foot expansion to the emergency department, a 125,000 square foot, five story second hospital tower, a 80,000 square foot medical office buildings, and a 14,000 square foot utility plant in Phase 3, and an approximately 125,000 square foot, five story third hospital tower, a 80,000 square three story foot medical office building, and a four story parking structure with the existing helipad relocated to the roof of the structure in Phase 4.
 The project is located at 31700 Temecula Parkway.
 A public scoping meeting for the Subsequent Environmental Impact Report (SEIR) was held on March 23, 2022, at the Ronald H. Roberts Temecula Public Library.
 The public review period for the SEIR has ended.
 The Final SEIR has been completed by the consultant and meetings have taken place with the City Council and Planning Commission Subcommittee's.
 A tour of a similar Behavioral Health Facility took place on June 6, 2023, for the City Council and Planning Commission.
-A Community Meeting organized by TVH took place on November 13, 2023 in the City of Temecula Conference Center.
+A Community Meeting organized by TVH took place on November 13, 2023, in the City of Temecula Conference Center.
+Staff will be going out with a Request for Proposals for a Municipal Services Impact Analysis prepared by an independent consultant.
 (COOPER)

 Temecula Resort and Spa (PAs 22-0035, 22-0037): The City is processing a Development Plan and Tentative Parcel Map for an approximately 474,137 square foot, seven (7) story, 90-foot high full service hotel that includes a parking garage, conference facilities/ballrooms, gallery/event space, full service spa, restaurants, bars/lounges, retail outlets, workout facility, outdoor pool area, and a wedding garden located on the east side of Front Street between First Street and Second Street.
-The project was presented to the Old Town Steering Subcommittee on July 26, 2022, September 27, 2022, April 25, 2023, and May 23, 2023, and the Old Town Temecula Planning Commission Subcommittee on October 19, 2022 and January 17, 2024.
-On September 6, 2023 the Planning Commission requested redesign of the project in order to meet the development standards of the Old Town Specific Plan.
-Staff will continue to work with the applicant team.
+The project was presented to the Old Town Steering Subcommittee on July 26, 2022, September 27, 2022, April 25, 2023, and May 23, 2023, and the Old Town Temecula Planning Commission Subcommittee on October 19, 2022, January 17, 2024, and March 20, 2024.
+On September 6, 2023, the Planning Commission requested redesign of the project in order to meet the development standards of the Old Town Specific Plan.
+On May 15, 2024, the Planning Commission requested redesign of the project including relocation of the pool, horizontal and vertical articulation, and functioning balconies.
+Staff will continue to work with the applicant.
 (COOPER)

-Estates @ Seraphina Vesting Tentative Map 38908 (PA24-0023): The City is processing a A Vesting Tentative Tract Map (VTM 38908) for the creation of 113 single family lots including five (5) affordable lots and eight (8) open space lots on 17.57 acres located on the southwest corner of Joseph Road and Rita Way (APN: 957-080-027).
+Estates @ Seraphina (PAs 24-0023, 0120): The City is processing a A Vesting Tentative Tract Map (VTM 38908) and Home Product Review for the creation of 113 single family lots including five (5) affordable lots and eight (8) open space lots on 17.57 acres located on the southwest corner of Joseph Road and Rita Way (APN: 957-080-027).
+An environmental consultant has been selected and is under contract to prepare an environmental document for the project.
 (COOPER)